leesper/tao/DOCUMENTATION.md

     MessageMaxBytes = 1 << 23 // 8M
 )
 const (
-    // WorkersNum is the number of worker go-routines.
-    WorkersNum = 20
     // MaxConnections is the maximum number of client connections allowed.
     MaxConnections = 1000
 )